shawna-p/mysterious-messenger/docs/story-mode.rst

     story-mode

 In this program, you can create Story Mode sections which can either be attached to a chatroom or can appear as its own timeline item.
-You declare "solo" Story Mode items in the route definition (see [[INSERT LINK HERE]]).
+You declare "solo" Story Mode items in the route definition (see :ref:`Story Mode`).

 Writing a Story Mode
 ====================